Do your looks matter when applying for jobs? The short answer is yes.

 Granted, how you look will not necessarily make or break your ability to secure the job, but it can ease the process and help you stand out as a candidate.

-When you are in the process of job hunting, every little bit counts towards your chances at landing the job.
+When you are in the process of job hunting, every little bit counts towards your chances of landing the job.

-It gives the hiring manager a glimpse into your judgement abilities — whether you are aware of the appropriate dress code for the industry you are applying into.
+It gives the hiring manager a glimpse into your judgement abilities — whether you are aware of the appropriate dress code for the industry you are applying to.